scala-ide/docs/dev/appendix/scala-compiler-dev-with-eclipse.rst

   + Click Add.
 Select All.
 Finish steps to install.

 * Tweak the settings for eclipse.ini as discussed here:  https://www.assembla.com/spaces/scala-ide/wiki/Setup
-* Import the scala project in your workspace:
+* Import the Scala project in your workspace:

   + File -> Import ...
 Existing Projects into Workspace.
-  + Pick the scala trunk as the source directory.
+  + Pick the Scala trunk as the source directory.
   + Finish.

 * Unselect Project -> Build Automatically.
 (Recommended.)